jlevente/link-vgi/workshop/module1.md

 Most of the API functions work without authentication.
 However, all calls that try to create, modify or delete any OSM data need to be authenticated (i.e. a user to be logged in).
 Consult the Wiki for the [basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) or [OAuth](http://wiki.openstreetmap.org/wiki/OAuth).

+### Wheelmap

+Although Wheelmap data is primarily based on the OSM dataset, an API key is required for requests.
+This key needs to be passed in the query string of the HTTP request in the form &api_key=xxx.
+The key can be obtained from the [user profile](https://wheelmap.org/profile/edit) area of the Wheelmap site after logging in with an OSM account.

+### Flickr
+For making requests to the Flickr API, an api_key is required for most interaction.
+After signing in to Flickr, the key can be found in the [Account Settings page](https://www.flickr.com/account/sharing/).

 ## API methods